-You’ve got the book done and it’s out there.
-You’ve got a marketing plan in place too, so you’re pushing it on social media and through email and the like.
+You’ve got the book done, and it’s out there.
+You’ve got a marketing plan in place too, so you’re pushing it on social media and through email.
 Now you can submit your book to DartFrog to get the book in independent bookstores!

 I’ve always advocated for working with your local bookstore to get copies on the shelf.
-It’s very doable if you’ve got a quality cover and you’ve made a personal connection with the store owners.
+It’s very doable if you’ve got a quality cover and you’ve connected with the store owners.
 It might cost you the printing and shipping of a few books, but you can still see your book looking out from the shelves of a bookstore.

 DartFrog is stepping that up and bringing your book to a range of independent bookstores.

 DartFrog has a unique model to help authors get their books on a bookstore shelf.
 They offer an initial review of your book to see how it will fit with their partner bookstores.
 If DartFrog accepts your book, they charge you a set fee to list the book with their network of bookstores.
 Currently, they offer a Limited package and Full review.